Musa balbisiana: Description

 It grows lush leaves in clumps with a more upright habit than most cultivated bananas.
 Flowers grow in inflorescences coloured red to maroon.
 The fruit are between blue and green.
 They are considered inedible because of the seeds they contain.

 Taxonomy

 It was first scientifically described in 1820 by the Italian botanist Luigi Aloysius Colla.

 Distribution

 It is native to eastern South Asia, the eastern regions of the Indian subcontinent, northern Southeast Asia, and southern China.
 Introduced populations exist in the wild, far outside its native range.

 Uses

 It is assumed that wild bananas were cooked and eaten, as farmers would not have developed the cultivated banana otherwise.
-Seeded Musa balbisiana fruit are called butuhan ('with seeds') in the Philippines, and kluai tani (กล้วยตานี) in Thailand, where its leaves are used for packaging and crafts.
-Natural parthenocarpic clones occur through polyploidy and produce edible bananas, examples of which are wild saba bananas.
+Seeded Musa balbisiana fruit are called pisang batu (rock banana) in Indonesia and Malaysia, butuhan ('with seeds') in the Philippines, and kluai tani (กล้วยตานี) in Thailand, where its leaves are used for packaging and crafts.
+Natural parthenocarpic clones occur through polyploidy and produce edible bananas, examples of which are wild saba bananas..
+In Indonesia, these bananas can be make into rujak.